 to the unit step size input as edo

 : these generally will not be integers.
-May also return a vector
+Values may be NA

 Examples